There’s never been a better time to start your business. There’s never been a worse time to start your business.

 *And when you do share content that people care about, gets shared or commented upon, think about why?
 Experiment further with similar topics and see the reaction.

-There’s a huge pressure from online gurus to push, push, push – make 6 figures in 6 months, build a funnel and find your niche NOW.
+There’s a huge pressure from online gurus to push, push, push – make 6 figures in 6 months, build a funnel and market the sh*t outta it!

 Finding your niche and becoming a specialist in (insert discipline here) is a continuous process.
 As you grow and build confidence, as the market matures and as new opportunities arise you’ll evolve too.

-When you’re just starting it, especially coming from corporate-land with its structures and processes and ways of working, it can be almost impossible to who you want to help, what sort of things you’ll enjoy doing the best and where you can be most impactful.
+When you’re just starting it, especially coming from corporate-land with its structures and processes and ways of working, it can be almost impossible to know who you want to help, what sort of things you’ll enjoy doing and where you can be most impactful.

 So experiment, work with as many people as you can.
 Yes, work for free or in a skills exchange.
 (I received free reiki, yoga and music lessons for my son in the early days) Build your confidence and courage by;